 (These documents have to be translated by a notary public in English, German, French or Italian and should not be older than 6 months.
-For the registration / transmission to the Swiss civil registry, all documents have to be legalised by the Consular Department of the Ministry of Foreign Affairs in Kuwait or Bahrain).
+For the registration / transmission to the Swiss civil registry, all documents have to be legalised by the Consular Department of the Ministry of Foreign Affairs in Kuwait).

 b) from the Swiss citizen

 - a photocopy of his/her personal record sheet (Personenstandsausweis / fiche d état civil)

 - certificate of immatriculation (if not registered in Switzerland)

 The marriage procedure is subject to a fee.

 The family name of the wife is regulated by the International Private Law.